arcus-azure/arcus.security/docs/preview/features/secret-store/provider/configuration.md

 > Be careful of using the configuration as a place to store secrets.
 Please use this only for local development.

 ## Installation
-The environment variable secret provider is built-in as part of the package [Arcus.Security.Core](https://www.nuget.org/packages/Arcus.Security.Core).
+The configuration secret provider is built-in as part of the package [Arcus.Security.Core](https://www.nuget.org/packages/Arcus.Security.Core).

 ## Configuration